 The short answer here is no. But for those of you who need a little more convincing, we suggest you read until to the end.

-Social media scheduling can sometimes be a controversial topic.
+Social media management and scheduling can sometimes be a controversial topic.
 But to be honest, it really shouldn’t be.
 Scheduling your content in advance can help your channels to be so much more consistent in their output, and allow you to be more strategic by posting at peak times of traffic.
 Creating and scheduling your content in advance can even lead to better quality content.

 “But surely social media needs to be reactive?”
 Says the man in the back

 Well, of course.
 Social media scheduling doesn’t mean that you don’t need to be consistently logging into your social media platforms to respond to comments, engage in conversations, and generally nurture your following.
 But while being reactive and automating your social sound like opposing concepts, they’re actually two very complementary ways to manage your social media that can lead to an increase in follower growth, engagement, and all that other good stuff.

 Social media scheduling is something that can help the busy 9-5 worker manage their social pages when it suits them, without having to drop everything they’re doing multiple times a day just to send out a tweet or push out an Instagram post.
 While we absolutely encourage people to be keeping their accounts active by checking in daily (at least), social media scheduling is just one extra step you can do to give your pages an extra push into the limelight when planning social.

 “If it’s not true, then why do so many people believe it?”
 Says the lady in the corner

 It’s a very good question, and there is a logical answer.
 Way back in 2011 Facebook confirmed that their algorithm at the time was favouring content that was posted natively.
 However, it’s important to keep in mind that Facebook has undergone several updates in the last 7 years, along with all of our other favourite social networks.
 Nowadays algorithms are more content based and completely unbiased towards content posted from a third-party source.